2022 CLMP Monitoring Season Enrollment

-Access the new CLMP enrollment system by clicking on the button below.
+Access the CLMP enrollment system by clicking on the blue button below.
 But first – some important information:

-- Payments are only accepted through this website.
+- Payments are only accepted through our enrollment website.
 Do not mail checks.
 Any payments by check will be returned.

 - Additional (“Assisting”) volunteers helping with monitoring may sign up at any time.